Suprema of L\'{e}vy processes: Suprema of symmetric L e vy processes

 \section{Suprema of symmetric L{\'e}vy processes}

-In this section we assume that $X_t$ is a \emph{symmetric} L{\'e}vy process with L{\'e}vy-Khintchin exponent $\Psi(\xi)$.
-In a rather general setting, we can invert the Laplace transform in time variable in~\eqref{eq:bd}.
+In this section we assume that $X_t$ is a \emph{symmetric} L{\'e}vy process with L{\'e}vy--Khintchin exponent $\Psi(\xi)$.
+In a rather general setting, we can invert the Laplace transform in time variable in~\eqref{eqbd}.